-- 4. In partnership with parents/carers, each DGAT academy will endeavour to ensure that children learn and develop well and are kept healthy and safe.
-Each academy aims to support children in their learning through "teaching and experiences that gives children the broad range of skills that provide the right foundation for good progress through school and in life" (Statutory Framework for the EYFS 2012). - 5.
-The EYFS is based upon four principles: - A unique child developing resilient, capable, confident and self-assured individuals who have a growing awareness of self and the world around them - Positive relationships supporting the children in becoming strong and independent and helping them to understand the way that, in the context of church schools, the academy's Christian values impact on behaviours and relationships
+In partnership with parents/carers, each DGAT academy will endeavour to ensure that children learn and develop well and are kept healthy and safe.
+Each academy aims to support children in their learning through "teaching and experiences that gives children the broad range of skills that provide the right foundation for good progress through school and in life" Longney CE Primary Academy have chosen to be an Early Adopter school for the new EYFS curriculum.

+- 4. The EYFS is based upon four principles: - A unique child developing resilient, capable, confident and self-assured individuals who have a growing awareness of self and the world around them - Positive relationships supporting the children in becoming strong and independent and helping them to understand the way that, in the context of church schools, the academy's Christian values impact on behaviours and relationships